-Division 5-Preparedness for incidents and emergencies
+Part 5-Preparedness for incidents and emergencies

-Subdivision 1-Manifests
+Division 1-Manifests

-45 Manifest to be maintained
+44 Manifest to be maintained

-- (1) Premises where dangerous goods are stored and handled in quantities that exceed the relevant quantities specified in the column headed "Manifest Quantity" in the table in Schedule 2 are prescribed premises for the purposes of section 30 of the Act. - (2) A manifest is in the prescribed form for the purposes of section 30 of the Act if it contains the information specified in Schedule 3. - (3) An occupier of prescribed premises must ensure that the manifest is kept on the premises in a place where it is readily accessible to the emergency services authority.
+- For the purposes of section 30(1) of the Act, premises where dangerous goods are stored and handled in quantities that exceed the relevant quantities specified in column 5 in the table in Schedule 2 are premises of a prescribed class. - (2) For the purposes of section 30(1) of the Act, a manifest is in the prescribed form if it contains the information specified in Schedule 3. - (3) An occupier of premises referred to in subregulation (1) must ensure that the manifest is kept on the premises in a location or place where it is readily accessible to the emergency services authority.